gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 various different motivations:

 Supporting Large User Messages: RFC 6083 allowed only user messages that could fit within a single DTLS record .
-3GPP has run into this limitation where they have at least 4 SCTP using protocols that can potentially generate messages over the size of 16384 bytes.
+3GPP has run into this limitation where they have at least four SCTP using protocols (F1, E1, Xn, NG-C) that can potentially generate messages over the size of 16384 bytes.

-New Versions: 10 years has passed since RFC 6083 was written, and significant evolution has happened in the area of DTLS and security algorithms.
+New Versions: Almost 10 years has passed since RFC 6083 was written, and significant evolution has happened in the area of DTLS and security algorithms.
 Thus DTLS 1.3 is the newest version of DTLS and also the SHA-1 HMAC algorithm of RFC 4895 is getting towards the end of usefulness.
-Thus, mandating relevant versions and algorithms for the usage this document defines.
+Thus, this document mandates usage of relevant versions and algorithms.

 Clarifications: Some implementation experiences has been gained that motivates additional clarifications on the specification.

+ * Avoid unsecured message prior to DTLS handshake have completed.

+ * Make clear that all messages are encrypted after DTLS handshake.

 ## Terminology